Zaidtech/Cloned-it/README.md

 # Cloned-it

-A Flask based simple web browser which saves the page content for offline use.
+A Flask based simple web browser which saves the content of a page for offline use and opens the links found on the same page and save their content.

 ## Status